home-assistant/supervisor/API.md

 }
 ```

-To access to API you need use an authorization header with a `Bearer` token.
+To access the API you need use an authorization header with a `Bearer` token.

 The token is available for add-ons and Home Assistant using the
 `SUPERVISOR_TOKEN` environment variable.